 Abdul Latif Nasser

-Abdul Latif Nasser is a 51-year-old Moroccan national, who was sold for a bounty to the US military in 2002.
-He was subsequently detained in Guantanamo Bay without charge or trial.
-Abdul Latif was cleared for release in July 2016, but remains in Guantanamo to this day, due to bureaucratic delay.
+Abdul Latif Nasser is a 51-year-old Moroccan national who was sold for a bounty to the US military in 2002.
+He was detained in Guantánamo Bay without charge or trial.
+Abdul Latif was cleared for release in July 2016, but remains in Guantánamo to this day due to bureaucratic delay.

 Reprieve attorney Shelby Sullivan-Bennis describes Abdul Latif as an “introspective, intelligent, and kind-hearted man” who loves to learn.

-At his Periodic Review Board hearing in July 2016, Abdul Latif told the Board that he would prefer to be repatriated to Morocco, to be with his family and begin a new life.
-He plans to live in his family’s five-bedroom home in Casablanca.
-A number of family members have said they would financially support his reintegration, and his brother has offered him employment at his successful water treatment company.
-Abdul Latif would also be supported by Reprieve’s Life After Guantanamo program, which supports ex-prisoners after release to ensure their successful reintegration
+At his Periodic Review Board hearing in July 2016, Abdul Latif told the Board that he wishes to be repatriated to Morocco, to be with his family and begin a new life.
+A number of family members have said they would financially support his reintegration.
+Abdul Latif would also be supported by Reprieve’s Life After Guantánamo program, which supports ex-prisoners after their release.

 Following his hearing, Abdul Latif was unanimously approved by the Periodic Review Board for transfer home to Morocco on July 11th, 2016.
 However, the Moroccan government took too long to respond to the US resettlement request, and Abdul Latif’s freedom was consequently snatched away due to the slow transfer process.

-On January 18 2017, Reprieve filed emergency litigation on Abdul Latif’s behalf, asking the court to relieve the Obama Administration of the burden of the 30-day Congressional notice requirement.
-This would have allowed the Obama Administration to release him to Morocco, before President-elect Trump took office.
+On January 18 2017, Abdul Latif’s attorneys filed emergency litigation on his behalf, asking the court to relieve the Obama Administration of the burden of the 30-day Congressional notice requirement.
+This would have allowed the Obama Administration to release him to Morocco before President-elect Trump took office.

-On January 19, Reprieve wrote an urgent letter to President Obama, asking him to withdraw opposition to our motion and transfer Abdul Latif home to Morocco immediately.
-However, the White House did not respond to our letter.
+On January 19, Reprieve wrote an urgent letter to President Obama, asking him to withdraw opposition to our motion and to transfer Abdul Latif home to Morocco immediately.
+The White House never responded.